 Location & accommodation

-Lectures will be given on the campus of Wageningen University.
+Lectures will be given at the campus of Wageningen University & Research.
 Wageningen is located 5 kms from the train station of Ede-Wageningen.
 This railway station can be reached by train from the airport Schiphol in about one hour.
 Accommodations in Wageningen should be arranged separately.
 The information below will be updated, you can already have a look at the options listed below:

-The final registration date is 15 September 2019.
-Maximum number of registries is 48 and based first comes first served.
+The final registration date for the course is 1 August 2023.
+Maximum number of participants is 50 on a first come first served basis.

-Applicants will be informed of acceptance within a couple of days after registration.
+Applicants will be informed of acceptance before 1 August.

-The symposium fee (which includes coffee/tea and lunch on 19 September) depends on the participant's affiliation:
+The course fee depends on the participant's affiliation: